pablodecm/phd_thesis/src/105_chapter_5.md

 such as the linear EFT which is more appropriate to model smaller BSM effects [@Falkowski:2001958].

+A theoretical prediction for the differential and total cross section for each point in the mentioned five-dimensional EFT parameter space
+$(\kappa_\lambda, \kappa_\textrm{t}, c_2, c_\textrm{g}, c_\textrm{2g})$
+can be computed as outlined in [Section @sec:pheno].
+The distribution of the final state kinematical variables, i.e. the relative angle and momenta of the Higgs pair, can depend substantially on the value of some of these couplings.
+A naive grid or random scan of the full five-dimensional space would require simulated samples of observations at too many EFT points and hence it is not feasible.
+While this signal modelling issue could be tackled by means of event re-weighting, as described in [Section @sec:re-weighting], it is useful to consider a efficient methodology to represent the main properties of the anomalous couplings parameter space where only a reduced number of EFT points are considered.

+For the analysis presented in this work, a total of twelve EFT points referred to as *benchmarks* are considered, which have been chosen via a agglomerative clustering procedure so they represent the main kinematical typologies in the parameter space.
+The details of the clustering methodology are detailed in [@Carvalho:2015ttv], but they amount to the construction of a distance between the main kinematic distributions at generator level of each pair of EFT.
+The parameters corresponding to each of the benchmarks, as well as those corresponding to the SM model and the case where Higgs boson self coupling is zero, are included in \autoref{table:benchmarks}.

 \begin{table}[htbp]
 \caption{Effective field theory parameters for the anomalous couplings